art & frames | hanging art

 Now that we know how to select pieces for a fun gallery wall, let’s chat about how to arrange and hang them for that perfectly styled yet collected-over-time feel.

-After I’ve got my hands on everything that could go on the wall, the floor becomes my workspace.
+After I gather everything could go on the wall, the floor becomes my workspace.
 I generally start by laying out the big pieces first, trying to balance them out across the space.

 After you have a general idea of the shape and where the bigger pieces are going, let the rest of the gallery wall grow around it in a more organic, free-flowing way.
 This is why variety in size is important!